Cerelog-ESP-EEG/WiFi_Support/README.md

 **The Brainflow API instance currently only supported via USB (connect to laptop not connected to mains)**

-**To use WiFi to stream to OpenBCI GUI / LSL please follow these instructions [Guide](https://github.com/Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork) with the below changes:**
+**To use WiFi to stream to OpenBCI GUI / LSL please read the below instructions**

 1. You Must flash the special firmware listed here using the Arduino IDE: Prior to flashing, enter the SSID and pasword of your network into the code before running so the device can connect to your network
-3. You must use the LSL python connection script listed here, don't use the python script shown in the orignal guide linked above (Its for USB connection)
+2. You must use the LSL python connection script listed here, don't use the python script shown in the orignal guide linked below (Its for USB connection)
+3. Follow these instructions, but dont use the python LSL script [Guide](https://github.com/Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork)